A basic definition of the Project Management Officer's role and a review of the PMO's main activities.

 Preparing a work plan / Gantt chart for the project.

-Collecting performance data independently (manually) or via pre-defined reporting mechanisms.
+Collecting performance data and requirement change independently (manually) or via pre-defined reporting mechanisms.

 Updating schedules according to the data collected.